CMPS-6100/lab-05-template/lab-05.md

 for i in range(len(dict.keys())):
 ```

 Python instructions are only valid if every open \`(\` is matched by a closing \`)\`.
-The python interpreter must ensure that this is true for an entire program before trying to execute it.
+The python interpreter must ensure this is true for an entire program before trying to execute it.

-You will implement a function to ensure that all open parentheses are matched by closing ones in a given string.
+You will implement a function which takes in a string and ensures that all open parentheses are matched by closing ones in that string.

-However, before we get there, we need to implement our data structures to use.
+However, before we get there, we need to implement the data structures we will use to solve this problem.

 As Carl Sagan said, "If you wish to make an apple pie from scratch, you must first invent the universe."